danrobinson/tracestack/README.md

 # Tracestack

-Tracestack lets you search your latest Python error message on Stackoverflow or Google, with a single keystroke.
+Tracestack lets you instantly search your Python error messages on Stackoverflow or Google.

 ## Features

 * Integrate tracestack into your code in seconds, or run it from the command line
 * Post-mortem mode
 * REPL mode
+* Automatically search errors, or prompt after each error
 * Compatible with Python 2 and 3
 * Can search for answers on:
     * Google, limited to stackoverflow.com (default)